 “What I don’t understand,” Rett chimed in, “is why she didn’t say something to us before we petitioned for testing?
 Why let us go through the process if she wasn’t going to support us?”

 Meli pursed her lips.
-“If she’d told you she didn’t think you were ready ahead of time, what would you have done?
-I mean, I love you, Rett – and Ken, you know I think you’re wonderful – but you two aren’t exactly the kind to take no for an answer.”
+“If she’d told you ahead of time that she didn’t think you were ready, what would you have done?
+I mean, I love you, Rett — and Ken, you know I think you’re wonderful — but neither of you are the kind to take no for an answer.”

 Meli flashed him a gentle smile.
 “Usually.
-But when you two are promoted you are going to have tremendous responsibility not just for yourselves but also for others who won’t be able to do the things you two can do.
-And being younger than most of them, you are going to have to prove you are worthy of respect not for your magic, but for how to handle your team.
-Sometimes you have to accept no. Sometimes you’ll have to be disappointed when it’s for the good of others.
-Sometimes you won’t win.”
+But when you two are promoted you’re going to responsible for others who won’t be able to do the things you two can do.
+And being younger than most of them, you’re going to have to prove you are worthy of respect not for your magic, but for how to handle your team.
+Sometimes you have to accept no when it’s for the good of others.”

 ◊ ◊ ◊

-Arete had been dreading this day from the moment Kenton and Everett told her they wanted to petition for Commander Testing.
-She knew what she had to do.
-She knew the boys would be crushed.
+Arete had been dreading this day from the moment Ken and Rett told her they wanted to petition for Commander Testing.
+She knew what she had to do, and she knew the boys would be crushed.
 But so too, she knew there was more at stake than their feelings.
-They didn’t say anything to her after the review meeting was adjourned – they just gave her slight nods of acknowledgment before exiting the room.
+They didn’t say anything to her after the review meeting was adjourned — they just gave her slight nods of acknowledgment before exiting the room.
 She knew they needed time to get over it.
 She needed time as well, and so she made her way to the Sanctuary to meditate and regain her focus.

-Her meditations complete, she stepped through the Sanctuary doors to find Kenton and Everett still in their uniforms and awaiting her in the hallway.
+Her meditations complete, she stepped through the Sanctuary doors to find Ken and Rett still in their uniforms and waiting for her in the hallway.
 She didn’t try to hide her surprise.
 “My keen powers of deduction tell me you wish to speak with me.”

 Arete studied them both, her expression inscrutable.
 She nodded slightly, a hint of pride in her eyes.
 Then corner of her lips ticked up slightly.
 “You talked with Meli, didn’t you?”